zoometh/iconr/README.md

 The same result, but in the form of a coincidence matrix, can be obtained with the function [same_elements()](https://zoometh.github.io/iconr/reference/same_elements.html)

-## ***iconr*** development version: the analysis of compositions + geometric morphometry
+## ***iconr*** development version: the Analysis of Compositions and Geometric Morphometry

-The ***iconr*** last version, or development version v.
+The ***iconr*** latest version, or development version v.
 0.1.1, handle graphical units with POLYGON geometries to perform Geometric Morphometry measurements (GMM).
 This development version can be downloaded from GitHub

 ```
 devtools::install_github("zoometh/iconr")